Luchador/GUD/tools/geditor/docs/GEOMETRY_TOOLBAR.md

 geometry unchanged.
 Existing degenerate faces are retained.
 The surviving vertex stays selected when it has a visible incident face; otherwise selection clears.
 Undo restores the geometry and original selection together.
-M does not operate during camera flight, transform drags or vertex snapping, or while editing text or working in the floating UV/model windows.
+M does not operate during camera flight, transform drags, or while editing text or working in the floating UV/model windows.
 Stan is not merged.

 Split Edge requires one selected BG edge and separates its endpoint vertices